 The work must be submitted as a score in standard notation in a PDF file.
-Students who have produced their work in Sibelius must also submit the audio file, in .mp3 format, in addition to a PDF.
+For Options 1-4, students who have produced their work in Sibelius (or equivalent software) must also submit the audio file, in .mp3 format, in addition to a PDF.
+For the academic year 2024-25, penalties will not be imposed for failing to submit audio files.